Irish Creamery Milk Suppliers Association (ICMSA)

 Current Issues and Company Plans

-The ICMSA is currently focused on addressing the significant pressure on dairy farmers to meet environmental targets.
-The association is committed to balancing ecological sustainability with the economic viability of its members.
-Plans include intensifying advocacy efforts for fair pricing, improved market conditions, and supportive government policies.
-Looking ahead, the ICMSA intends to strengthen its engagement with international markets and stakeholders to secure favorable conditions for Irish dairy exports.
+Presently, ICMSA is focused on the significant pressures on dairy farmers to meet environmental targets, aiming to balance ecological sustainability with economic viability.
+Plans include intensifying advocacy for fair pricing, improved market conditions, and supportive government policies.

-Moreover, the ICMSA has requested an extension for compliance with nitrates regulations and appealed to the Department of Agriculture, Food and the Marine to delay the start date for compliance with the 14% ration rule under the Nitrates Regulations until May 15, citing adverse weather conditions as a rationale for this adjustment.
+Looking forward, the ICMSA intends to strengthen its engagement with international markets and stakeholders to secure favorable conditions for Irish dairy exports.
+It has requested an extension for compliance with nitrates regulations and appealed to delay the start date for compliance with the 14% ration rule under the Nitrates Regulations until May 15, citing adverse weather conditions.

-Modified: 2026/04/27
+Modified: 2026/05/14

 Related news